iGEMCalgary/iGEMScraper/README.md

 We can then run the scraper itself using the following command:

-`scrapy crawl tomholland -O samara.csv --logfile scraper.log`
+`scrapy crawl tomholland --logfile scraper.log`

-This command can be modified to suit your needs and documentation to do so is available on the [Scrapy docs](https://docs.scrapy.org/en/latest/index.html).
-By default, the program is set to overwrite the samara.csv file.
-Supported filetypes and storage options can also be found in the Scrapy documentation.
-CSV files, while smaller in size than the alternatives, do come with some issues.
-Namely, the presence of commas in the extracted text annoys CSV editing software.
-However, slight post-processing should be sufficient to overcome these obstacles.
+This command can be somewhat modified to suit your needs and documentation to do so is available on the [Scrapy docs](https://docs.scrapy.org/en/latest/index.html).
+By default, the project will output to a file named samara.jl, located in the first netscrape_nav folder.

 ## Modification

+### Page Selection

 As a default, the program scrapes any page that contains Software or Mode* in the URL.
-To change the pages scraped, you must first create a Link Extractor rule to parse the URL for certain keywords.
+To change the pages scraped, you must first create a Link Extractor rule (in iGEMScraper.py) to parse the URL for certain keywords.
 Certain pages are standardized amongst iGEM teams and thus, are simpler to create rules for.
-Regular Expressions may be used to create wildcard rules to help increase the scope of the scraper for more inconsistant page namings(see rule #2 and the [RegularExpressions documentation](https://docs.python.org/3/library/re.html) for more information and examples of their usage).
+Regular Expressions may be used to create wildcard rules to help increase the scope of the scraper for more inconsistant page namings (see rule #2 and the [RegularExpressions documentation](https://docs.python.org/3/library/re.html) for more information and examples of their usage).

+### Item Processing

+Item processing begins in the items.py file, with the defining of a WikiPage Item object.
+An Item object is a dictionary-like object that allows for information to remain organized and catagorized.
+The existing WikiPage Item *should* be sufficent for scraping iGEM wiki pages, but if necessary, it can be easily modified to accept different parameters.

+The second step involves post processing in the pipelines.py file.
+While some preliminary processing is done before creating a WikiPage Item (in iGEMScraper.py), we further process it here to remove unwanted characteristics from the scraped text.
+This step is easily expanded on, with additional processing steps being a few lines of code away.

+This step also includes the removal of default or unpopulated wiki pages, pages that do not follow standard iGEM convention, and other broken or otherwise unusable pages.

+### Exporting

+Exporting is also done through the pipelines.py file.
+By default, the scraper will use the JsonLinesItemExporter provided by Scrapy.
+This will export the pages as a .jl file.
+If changing the export format is desired or if the existing functionality is simply not enough, one may use the Scrapy [Item Exporters](https://docs.scrapy.org/en/latest/topics/exporters.html) and the [Item Pipeline](https://docs.scrapy.org/en/latest/topics/item-pipeline.html) docs to customize the functionality of the exporter.